Be an in-demand professional trades person

 After graduating, apprenticeships may be available to complete your trade qualification in the following areas – plumbing, gasfitting, drainlaying and roofing.
 The Level 4 pathways require someone to gain an apprenticeship.
 At present, we do not offer a managed apprenticeship.

-During this certificate you’ll learn how to use plumbing hand tools and equipment in our purpose-built plumbing workshop as you develop installation and maintenance skills and learn about appliances, fixtures and fittings.
+During this programme you’ll learn how to use plumbing hand tools and equipment in our purpose-built plumbing workshop as you develop installation and maintenance skills and learn about appliances, fixtures and fittings.
 The theoretical knowledge and practical skills you’ll acquire will reflect a diverse range of skills such as:

 - Introduction to health and safety